Joseph Harwood

-Joseph (Jojo) Harwood (née Lawrence; born May 3, 1990) is a British model, artist and social media personality, best known for being the first ever transgender person to win a reality based talent competition, Simon Cowell’s the You Generation Competition.
+Joseph (Jojo) Harwood (née Lawrence, born 3 May 1990) is a British model, artist and social media personality, best known for being the first ever transgender person to win a reality based talent competition, Simon Cowell’s the You Generation Competition.

 Early life

 Harwood was born and raised in Brighton.
 Harwood was part of an early start school scheme, studying and completing GCSE exams at the age of 10 years old.
 Harwood went on to study an MSc in Cosmetic Science at London College of Fashion focusing on Cosmetic Science.

 Modelling

 Harwood was scouted as a model at the age of 14 when an editor from Dazed and Confused magazine discovered them on MySpace.
 Harwood walked in London Fashion Week for the first time at age 15 in androgynous guise.

-Social Media
+Social media

 Jojo developed a series of celebrity illusions, gender focused tutorials and makeup how-to videos in 2013.
 In 2013 Simon Cowell created the first incarnation of Got Talent on digital media, Simon Cowell’s the You Generation Competition.
 Harwood entered with a gender orientated piece and was chosen as the winner of the makeup category by bloggers Pixiwoo, which led to the announcement of a grand prize of $75,000 being awarded.
 Syco did not formally announce Harwood as the winner outside of an announcement on Twitter, and this was covered in Fast Company in 2018.
 Harwood was the first transgender person to win a reality based talent show, and was the first trans person to create premium beauty collaborations with multiple brands, Vice referring to Jojo as the ‘Yoda of Contemporary Drag.’
 Harwood has established over 100m views on tutorial content across YouTube.